 Do I need AR automation if I only have 50 invoices per month?

 It depends on how much time your team spends on manual follow-ups.
-If one person spends 5+ hours per week sending reminders and tracking payments, automation pays for itself quickly.
+If one person spends 5 or more hours per week sending reminders and tracking payments, automation pays for itself quickly.
 If your invoices are mostly paid on time with minimal follow-up, native accounting system features may be sufficient for now.